testdrivenio/react-hooks/React_Hooks_Part_2.md

 > TLDR: Yes, hooks have rules.
 Hooks must be initiated at the top level of a function component and cannot reside inside conditionals, loops, or nested components.

 #### 1. Hooks must be called at the top level, in the same order, always.
 Repeat, Hooks don't play well with conditionals, loops, or nested functions.
 These rules are unconventional, but make sense once you understand how hooks work under the hood.
-Hooks need to be called in the same order with in a function every time to work properly.
+Hooks need to be called in the same order within a function every time to work properly.
 This is because React creates an array of these hook calls to keep that order.
 This order helps React tell the difference, for example, between multiple ```useState( )``` and ```useEffect( )``` method calls in a single component or across an application.
 ```
 //This is good!
 function ComponentWithHooks() {